 The response is scored on an 11 point scale from Very Unlikely (0) to Very Likely (10).

-Here is how the “would recommend” question typically looks in a survey.
+Here is how the “Would Recommend” question typically looks in a best practice survey design.

-- Anyone that gave you a 0-6 score is termed a Detractor;
+- Anyone that gave you a 0-6 is termed a Detractor;

 - Anyone that gave you 7 or 8 is termed a Neutral; and